 Tony Award winner Ruben Santiago-Hudson writes, directs and stars in Lackawanna Blues, a moving, inspiring solo work that will re-open Manhattan Theatre Club’s Samuel J. Friedman Theatre.
-Lackawanna Blues tickets in New York will be available soon.
+Lackawanna Blues tickets in New York are on sale now.

 Lackawanna Blues traces Santiago-Hudson’s relationship with “Miss Rachel” — or Nanny, as she was affectionately known — the kind, big-hearted woman who raised him.
 Nanny opened the doors of her boarding house outside Buffalo, New York to anyone and everyone in need of help, including a young Santiago-Hudson.
 Now he plays Nanny and over 20 other characters in his remembrance of the compassionate, caring woman who raised him.

 Santiago-Hudson’s play celebrates the enduring power of compassion, and creates a richly textured reminisce of his youth that resonates powerfully today.
 Blues Hall of Fame guitarist Junior Mack joins him on-stage to perform original compositions by acclaimed blues composer Bill Sims, Jr.

 Lackawanna Blues premiered off-Broadway at The Public Theater in 2001, also performed then by Santiago-Hudson, joined on stage by composer Sims, Jr. Both won OBIE Award special citations for the production.
 It was later adapted into a film for HBO, with legendary stage actress S. Epatha Merkerson as Nanny.
 Lackawanna Blues now makes its Broadway debut in the fall 2021 season.